 b.
-Research Activities to be Enabled (suggested length: 9 pages for instrument acquisition; 4 pages for instrument development).
+Research Activities to be Enabled (suggested length: up to 9 pages for instrument acquisition; up to 4 pages for instrument development).
 Describe the research and research training activities and projects that will be enabled with the desired instrumentation, and any sources that may support those activities and projects.
 Researchers using this instrumentation need not be supported by NSF or the Federal government, but reviewers should understand how users of the instrument will support and disseminate their research.
 In narrative or tabular form describe the personnel by research area, number, and type (e.g., senior personnel, postdoctoral fellows, graduate students, undergraduate students).
 Include only those who will most actively use the instrumentation for research and research training on a regular basis.
 Other more minor users of the instrument, when applicable, should be described in a more condensed format.

-This section must also include "Results from Prior NSF MRI Support" if the PI or co-PIs have participated as PIs or co-PIs in NSF MRI awards within the past five-year period.
+This section must also include "Results from Prior NSF MRI Support" if the PI or any of the co-PIs have participated as PIs or co-PIs in NSF MRI awards within the past five-year period.
 This section also should include information on the operations and maintenance, downtime and usage history on the previously funded instrument.
 If the PI or co-PIs have not participated as PIs or co-PIs in NSF MRI awards within the past five-year period, standard GPG reporting requirements for "Results from Prior NSF Support" should be followed with preference given to a discussion of any instrumentation awards.
+Please see the GPG or NSF Grants.gov Application Guide for additional guidance on information that must be provided.

 c.
-Description of the Research Instrumentation and Needs (Suggested length: 2 pages for instrument acquisition; 6 pages for instrument development).
+Description of the Research Instrumentation and Needs (Suggested length: up to 2 pages for instrument acquisition; up to 6 pages for instrument development).